-And while it’s great to indulge in all of the sweet treats available at the Disneyland Parks, know that a diet of sugar-sprinkles and carb-overload isn’t ideal all day.
+And while it’s great to indulge in some of the sweet treats available at the Disneyland Parks, know that a diet of sugar-sprinkles and carb-overload isn’t ideal all day.
 Check out my tips on How to Eat Healthfully at Disneyland (and Still Treat Yourself!).

 7. Take It Easy By Taking a Break

 Take the day at an easy pace and by adding in plenty of breaks.
 This might mean that you leave the Parks mid-day to recoup at the hotel for a swim or a nap.
 If you have kids that are prone to meltdown you need to go at their pace and not the schedule you have set for the day.
 You just can’t cram too much activity into the day because that is a recipe for meltdown.

 Does this sound familiar – When you push, your kid pushes back?
 You know your kid.
 If they really don’t want to do something and you press too much, you’re going to find yourself facing an epic Disneyland temper tantrum!
 Some kids who are scared or nervous lash out with a meltdown in a show of frustration.
 If you’re concerned that your child might not hold up well with new experiences, read these 5 Helpful Tips for Calming Scared and Anxious Kids at Disney.

 If your child always takes a nap mid-day, be sure to make a point of sticking to that schedule.
 If you don’t want to leave the Park, head for one of the quiet resting spots so they can sleep.
 Naps in an amusement park are never quite as refreshing as one in a bed though, so you might want to get them back to the hotel for a more restful sleep.